tonigi/plumed2-automatic-gradients/README.md

 collective variables in PLUMED.

-It is a fork of the PLUMED 2 repository (www.plumed.org) taken at release v2.4.0.
+It is a fork of the PLUMED 2 repository (www.plumed.org) taken at release v2.5.1.

-Depending on how you obtained this archive, you will find either the full distribution, or the new modules with their regtests only.
 The new code is contained in submodules (directories) named `src/curvature_codegen` (code generation approach from symbolic expressions by SymPy) and `src/curvature_autodiff` (code differentiation approach with the Stan Math library).
 Example files with regression tests are provided in the directories